matthh9797/FantasyFootball/writeUp/data-objects.md

 1. Create a score predictor for teams in the Premier League
 2. Use model to create a web app that displays the team with the best fixtures between a date range

-# Part 1 - Score Predictor
+# Part 1 - Overall Goal Predictor

 ## Data Objects

  - overall_goals (*data.frame*) - The overall goals scored by each team Home, Away and Overall for each season from 2005-06 - 2019-20
  - average_goals (*data.frame*) - The average goals scored and conceded by each team Home and Away each season from 2005-06 - 2019-20
  - overall_goals_predict_2020-21 (*matrix*) - A model that predicts the overall goals scored and conceded by each team in the 2020-21 season

+# Part 2 - Score Predictor
 - expected_goals_2020-21 (*matrix*) - A matrix that uses the overall_goals_predict_2020-21 model to predict the expected goals for each team against each other team home and away
 - scaled_goals_2020-21 (*matrix*) - A matrix containing a the results of the overall_goals_predict_2020-21 model scaled for each team

 ## Problems